scriptbuzz/mlflow-local/README.md

         mlflow.sklearn.log_model(lr, "model")

-# for each run, above metrics will be saved in model's local directory.
+# for each run, above metrics will be saved in model's local directory where it will be picked up by MLflow
 ```

     Elasticnet model (alpha=0.350000, l1_ratio=0.450000):